Fusor: Losses

 It is important to consider the actual startup sequence of a fusor to understand the resulting operation.
 Normally the system is pumped down to a vacuum and then a small amount of gas is placed inside the vacuum chamber.
 This gas will spread out to fill the volume.
 When voltage is applied to the electrodes, the atoms between them will experience a field that will cause them to ionize and begin accelerating inward.
 As the atoms are randomly distributed to begin, the amount of energy they will gain differs; atoms initially near the anode will gain some large portion of the applied voltage, say 15 keV.
-Those initially near the cathode will gain much less energy, possibly far too low to undergo fusion with its counterparts on the far side of the central reaction area.
+Those initially near the cathode will gain much less energy, possibly far too low to undergo fusion with their counterparts on the far side of the central reaction area.

-It is also important to note that the fuel atoms inside the inner area during the startup period are not ionized.
+The fuel atoms inside the inner area during the startup period are not ionized.
 The accelerated ions scatter with these and lose their energy, while ionizing the formerly cold atom.
-This process, and the scatterings off other ions, causes the ion energies become randomly distributed and the fuel rapidly takes on a non-thermal distribution.
+This process, and the scatterings off other ions, causes the ion energies to become randomly distributed and the fuel rapidly takes on a non-thermal distribution.
 For this reason, the energy needed in a fusor system is higher than one where the fuel is heated by some other method, as some will be "lost" during startup.

 Real electrodes are not infinitely thin, and the potential for scattering off the wires or even capture of the ions within the electrodes is a significant issue that causes high conduction losses.
 These losses can be at least five orders of magnitude higher than the energy released from the fusion reaction, even when the fusor is in star mode, which minimizes these reactions.

 There are numerous other loss mechanisms as well.
 These include charge exchange between high-energy ions and low-energy neutral particles, which causes the ion to capture the electron, become electrically neutral, and then leave the fusor as it is no longer accelerated back into the chamber.
 This leaves behind a newly ionized atom of lower energy and thus cools the plasma.
 Scatterings may also increase the energy of an ion which allows it to move past the anode and escape, in this example anything above 15 keV.

 Additionally, the scatterings of both the ions, and especially impurities left in the chamber, lead to significant Bremsstrahlung, creating X-rays that carries energy out of the fuel.
 This effect grows with particle energy, meaning the problem becomes more pronounced as the system approaches fusion-relevant operating conditions.

 As a result of these loss mechanisms, no fusor has ever come close to break-even energy output and it appears it is unable to ever do so.

 The common sources of the high voltage are ZVS flyback HV sources and neon-sign transformers.
 It can also be called an electrostatic particle accelerator.